What is nuclear energy?

 The impact on the growth of nuclear generating capacity will become fully clear only in the coming years.
 A limited number of countries (essentially Germany and Italy) have decided to eventually phase out nuclear power or to abandon their nuclear plant projects.
-But a majority of nations have confirmed their construction plans, including China, the Emirates, France, Poland, the United Kingdom and the United States, and the 72 reactors under construction at the start of 2014 were the most in 25 years.
+But a majority of nations have confirmed their construction plans, including China, the United Arab Emirates, France, Poland, the United Kingdom and the United States, and the 72 reactors under construction at the start of 2014 were the most in 25 years.

 What is the IEA view of nuclear power's future?

 Nuclear power is a critical element in limiting greenhouse gas emissions.
 A mature, low-carbon technology, nuclear power is available today for wider deployment, subject to safety and security conditions.
-The present status of nuclear energy technology is the result of over 50 years of development and operational experience.
+The present status of nuclear energy technology is the result of more than 50 years of development and operational experience.
 Every country has a sovereign right to decide on the role of nuclear power in its energy mix.
-Nevertheless, nuclear is one of the world’s largest sources of low-carbon energy (an average nuclear plant has the production of 4000 windmills), and as such, has made and should continue to make an important contribution to energy security and sustainability.
-Refer to the IEA-NEA Nuclear Energy Technology Roadmap for more information.
+Nevertheless, nuclear is one of the world’s largest sources of low-carbon energy (an average nuclear plant has the production of 4 000 windmills), and as such, has made and should continue to make an important contribution to energy security and sustainability.
+Refer to the IEA-NEA Technology Roadmap: Nuclear Energy for more information.